Introduction

 One of the following:

-Senior or capstone project in Art History to be coordinated with the faculty advisor and the Division Chair.
+Senior or capstone project in Art Histories, Ecologies, Industries to be coordinated with the Program Director.

-Internship experience working for a business or organization related to a student's Art History major to be coordinated with the student's faculty advisor, and the Division Chair.
+Internship experience working for a business or organization related to a student's Art Histories, Ecologies, Industries major to be coordinated with the Program Director and Academic Advisor.

-Thesis proposals to be coordinated with the Division Chair and faculty advisor.
+Thesis proposals to be coordinated with the Program Director and Academic Advisor.

 3-YEARS BACHELOR OPTION